black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 142
 After the lose function, create a function called winGame.
 Inside the winGame function, call the update function and pass in locations[6].

+# Step 143
+Add another object in the locations array.
+Everything should be the same as the lose object, except the name should be "win" and the text should be "You defeat the dragon!
+YOU WIN THE GAME! &#x1F389;".